 Food storage doesn’t work without cycling through your goods

-You don’t buy the food and stash it to forget about it, you buy it to use it under various circumstances (disaster, temporary shortage, unemployment, etc.).
+You don’t buy the food and stash it to forget about it; you buy it to use it under various circumstances (disaster, temporary shortage, unemployment, etc.).
 Not to mention that food storage is also about saving money and once your pantry is full, this process will cost you nothing.
-In order to cycle through your food you need to eat from the oldest of your stored goods and replace what you used.
-In order to keep your stocks fresh and complete just follow the rule: “First in, first out”.
+To cycle through your food, you need to eat from the oldest of your stored goods and replace what you used.
+To keep your stocks fresh and complete just follow the rule: “First in, first out.”

 Food Storage – Dry Storage

 Grains and beans are the first stored foods on every list and you need to buy your food already dry and prepared for storage.
 When it comes to storing dried foods, keeping your goods dry is a challenge for some.
 It becomes a problem especially if you don’t have a storage space inside your home.
 Most people think that a garage is a perfect location for food storage.
 However, dampness, insects, and rodents are threats that can ruin your food in minutes.
 Keeping your pantry safe requires some work and the following article will teach you more about food storage and safety measures.